M-Outlaw/BootCamp-Mod-5-PyBer_Analysis/README.md

 # BootCamp-Mod-5-PyBer_Analysis
-Performing analysis on Pyber's ride sharing data to provide visualizations to indentify ways of encourging more usage of their services.
+Performing analysis on Pyber's ride sharing data to provide visualizations to identify ways of encouraging more usage of their services.

 ## Overview of Project

 ### Purpose
 The purpose of this analysis is to use Python visualizations to determine trends in the cities where Pyber is available.
 Then using the trends, provide information for Pyber executives to determine how they can improve both access and affordability to ride sharing services.

 ## Analysis and Challenges
 ### Data
 - Two sources of data were provided:
-  * city data, which includes the cites where Pyber is available, how many drivers are in each city, and whether each city is urban, suburban, or rural.
+  * City data, which includes the cites where Pyber is available, how many drivers are in each city, and whether each city is urban, suburban, or rural.
-  * ride data, which includes the rides in each city during the months of January through May of 2019.
+  * Ride data, which includes the rides in each city during the months of January through May of 2019.

 ### Initial Analysis
 - First, both sets of data were reviewed in python to make sure there were not any NaN values in the data and to determine initial values within the data:
-  * the data types of each column of data
+  * The data types of each column of data
-  * the three types of cities (Urban, Suburban, Rural)
+  * The three types of cities (Urban, Suburban, Rural)
-  * the number of each type of city
+  * The number of each type of city
    - 66 Urban Cities
    - 36 Suburban Cities
    - 18 Rural Cities